gabriela-monteiro/John-Mayer/README.md

 # John-Mayer
-Report produced as an evaluation criteria for the course 7230ICT Big Data Analytics and Social Media.
+Report produced as part of an evaluation criteria for the course 7230ICT Big Data Analytics and Social Media.

 Lecturer: Sebastian Binnewies